Compact system camera vs. DSLR – which is right for me?

 Looking for your first DSLR?
 This Canon is a great choice.

 Take spontaneous shots with its responsive handling and bright optical viewfinder.
-Capture every detail and get shallow-focus results like a pro with its large 24.4-megapixel sensor.
+Capture every detail and get shallow-focus results like a pro with its large 18-megapixel sensor.

-When you’re done, sharing the results with friends and family couldn’t be easier.
-Use its inbuilt Bluetooth, Wi-Fi and NFC technology to pair it with smart devices and upload files with ease.
-Perfect for when you want to show-off your photographic prowess.
+When you’re done, sharing the results couldn’t be easier.
+Use its inbuilt Bluetooth and Wi-Fi technology to pair it with smart devices and upload files with ease.

 Compact system cameras

-In a nutshell: Small, light and easy to use – the perfect camera for snapping high quality shots when you’re out and about
+In a nutshell: Lightweight and easy to use – the perfect camera for snapping high quality shots when you’re out and about

-While DSLRs contain a mirror and prism system – making them large and heavy – compact cams are mirrorless, so can be smaller in size.
+While DSLRs contain a mirror and prism system – making them large and heavy – compact cams are smaller and mirrorless and therefore easy to carry about.

 What can I do with a compact system camera?

-- Change lenses – as you would a DSLR – to create different types of photography
+- Change lenses – as you would a DSLR – for different types of photographs

 - Take high-quality images – their image sensors can be as large as those in a DSLR

-- Choose to point-and-shoot or take control of settings like shutter speed, white balance and aperture
+- Choose to point-and-shoot or take control of individual settings

 When choosing a compact system camera you might want to consider…